spsforks/QB64-Wiki/DRAW.md

 ## Example(s)

-*Example 1:* Placing an octagon shape DRAW across the the screen using PSET.
+Placing an octagon shape DRAW across the the screen using PSET.

 ```vb